lnurl/luds/spec.md

 			... // next hop
 		],
 		... // next route
-	] // optional array with payment routes
+	] // array with payment routes, should be left empty if no routes are to be provided }
-}

 or